-This review of the rate of return methodology will ensure that the Commission's approach to determining water and sewerage services prices provides an appropriate return on Icon Water's investments and encourages prudent and efficient investments for delivering services.
-It also ensures that the Commission's regulatory framework continues to be consistent with the Commission's objectives in the Independent Competition and Regulatory Commission Act 1997 (the ICRC Act).
+This review of the rate of return methodology will ensure that our approach to determining water and sewerage services prices provides an appropriate return on Icon Water's investments and encourages prudent and efficient investments for delivering services.
+It also ensures that our regulatory framework continues to be consistent with our objectives in the Independent Competition and Regulatory Commission Act 1997 (the ICRC Act).